ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 - `switch` is the variable name.
 You can name it anything but it's important to create variables with self-explanatory names so our scripts are easy to read and understand.
 - `script.parent` refers to the script's parent - the group or folder the script is placed in.
 In this case it refers to the **Switch** group.
 If you wanted to reference the entire **Light Switch & Bulb template**, for example, you would use `script.parent.parent.parent`.

-> The line `local switch = script.parent` tells the script we are defining a local variable named `switch` and what object in the scene the variable corresponds to.

 ## Finding the Switch's Rotation

 To figure out how to rotate the switch, you will move it around in game, and take note of the **Rotation** displayed in the switch's **Properties** menu.